paulklinkenberg/lucee-loganalyzer/README.md

 Based on https://github.com/paulklinkenberg/lucee-loganalyzer

 - It's published on [ForgeBox](https://www.forgebox.io/view/LuceeLogViewer) and available via the Lucee Administrator

+## Features
+- Aggregrates all logs into a single combined view
+- Search by date or string
+- Auto refreshing / polling
+- Filter by severity or source log file
+- Stack traces are collapsed

 ## Building
 The Build process uses [Apache Ant](https://ant.apache.org/)